An actor-critic algorithm with policy gradients to solve the job shop scheduling problem using deep double recurrent agents: Preliminaries and notation

 The gradient depends on both the actor, $\pi$, and the critic, $A$, so that the log-probability associated with a state-action pair $(s_t,a_t)$ is proportional to the advantage of this pair and thus, the gradient indicates the direction of greatest improvement (locally).
 Actor-critic algorithms differ in how they compute the estimators, on the version of the policy gradient they adopt, and finally, on the optimization algorithm to improve the expected total reward.
 The basic scheme of an actor-critic algorithm is illustrated in Figure \ref{fig:Actor_Critic}.

-The actor-critic approach used in this work is an adaptation of the Proximal Policy Optimization (PPO) algorithm presented in \cite{schulman2017proximal}.
-The policy improvement is pursued through a stochastic gradient ascent step over a surrogate function approximating the total expected reward \eqref{eq:cumulative_reward}.
+In the PPO, the policy improvement is pursued through a stochastic gradient ascent step over a surrogate function approximating the total expected reward \eqref{eq:cumulative_reward}.
 The loss, called KL-penalized objective, is composed of a surrogate advantage and a Kullback-Leibler divergence multiplied by a negative penalty term $-\beta$.
-The actor is trained to maximize this objective, refining the approximation from a step to the other as reported below.
+The actor is trained to maximize this objective, refining the approximation from a step to the other, as reported below:

-Where $\pi_{\theta_{old}}$ indicates the policy parameters at the previous step, and the parameter $\beta$ influences how much the new policy may diverge from the old one according to the following rule.
+where $\pi_{\theta_{old}}$ indicates the policy parameters at the previous step, and the parameter $\beta$ influences how much the new policy may diverge from the old one according to the following rule:

-Where $\delta$ is a target value chosen heuristically.
+where $\delta$ is a target value chosen heuristically.
 During the algorithm, the penalty coefficient $\beta$ adapts rapidly, and, according to \cite{schulman2017proximal}, its starting value does not affect significantly the training.

 The critic is updated trough the minimization of a mean square error loss function, using the data collected by the actor in several roll-outs.
+That is

-Where the rewards-to-go $R_t$ is the sum of the rewards collected from $t$ to $T$.
+where the rewards-to-go $R_t$ is the sum of the rewards collected from $t$ to $T$.

 The algorithm works in the following way: at each episode $k$, it performs $N$ roll-outs, running the policy for $T$ steps, therefore generating $N\cdot T$ samples.
 For each episode $k$, the rewards-to-go $R_t$, $t=1,\dots,T$, are computed and stored.
-Then, the policy is updated solving \eqref{eq:actor_update} with Adam, \cite{kingma2014adam}, using the $N \cdot T$ samples.
-Finally, the state-value function is updated according to \eqref{eq:critic_update}, performing some iterations of Adam.
+Then, the policy is updated solving \eqref{eq:actor_update} with ADAM, \cite{kingma2014adam}, using the $N \cdot T$ samples.
+Finally, the state-value function is updated according to \eqref{eq:critic_update}, performing some iterations of ADAM.
 Algorithm \ref{alg:PPO} reports the procedure.